iPad 8 LTE Battery Replacement

 Step 20

-- Slide a fresh opening pick into the gap you just made along the bottom edge of the iPad.
+- Grab your new opening pick and slide it into the gap you made on the bottom edge of your iPad.

-- Gently glide the pick across the antenna, stopping right before you hit the home button.
+- Gently glide the pick over the antenna, but stop just before reaching the home button.

-- Keep the pick resting just to the left of the home button before moving on.
+- Make sure to leave the pick just to the left of the home button before you move on.
+Easy, right?

 Step 21

-- Pop an opening pick into the little gap you just made.
+- Take your opening pick and gently slide it into the gap you've made.

-- Carefully slide the pick under the home button heading toward the bottom-right corner, making sure only the tip is sneaking between the digitizer and frame.
+- Now, work the pick underneath the home button, easing it toward the bottom-right corner.
+Just make sure the tip stays between the digitizer and the frame — don't push too hard!

 Step 22

-- Slide the pick back in and gently nudge it towards the home button to fully loosen that bottom adhesive.
+- Grab the pick again and gently slide it towards the home button to completely free the bottom adhesive.
+It’s like unwrapping a gift—just smooth and steady.

 Step 23